Mini Pavlovas are gluten-free, crunchy on the outside with a softer, chewy inside. They are topped with lemon curd, whipped cream and berries.

 Mini Pavlovas look so chic, they are the perfect easy fancy dessert anyone can do.
 You need only 2 ingredients and a very powerful mixer to make the mini pavlovas.
 After that, you just have to decide on what toppings you will use.
 If you are feeling fancy you can make your own sweet sauce or lemon curd, if you are out of time, store bough will work just fine!

-The Mini Pavlovas are that type of dessert that you have to put it in the oven and forget about it, isn’t that nice?
+The Mini Pavlovas with lemon curd are that type of dessert that you have to put it in the oven and forget about it, isn’t that nice?
 These bites of heaven turned out perfect, crispy on the outside with a slightly soft and chewy middle.
-This is one of the most delicious gluten free desserts you can serve to your friends.
-If you want to take them to a party, just like I did, just carefully lay them. s in a large enough aluminum pan that has a lid.
+This is one of the most delicious gluten-free desserts you can serve to your friends.
+If you want to take them to a party, just like I did, just carefully lay them.
+Set in a large enough aluminum pan that has a lid.
 Then, pack your desired toppings, and all you have to do is whip some cream, garnish and serve.

 - First, the pavlovas desserts are perfectly baked, crunchy on the outside, with the perfect middle.